addymwenda12/alx-backend-python/0x00-python_variable_annotations/README.md

 This will print the result of the.py

-Edit
-Full Screen
-Copy code
 This will print the result of the tests for the tests `add` function.

-The repository for this project is [ for the `add` function.al.